stackbit-projects/sierra-landing-a7ff6/content/services/accounting.md

 To build decentralised applications (dApps) that are:

 1. Performant - meaning they run quickly and efficiently and process requests with a high throughput for the given use-case.
-2. Reliable - meaning that code is robust to adverse edge-cases, can perform during
+2. Reliable - meaning that code is robust to adverse edge-cases, can perform during volatile
 3. User-friendly

 ## Relevance